 Driving in Estonia can be dangerous due to local driving practices, poorly maintained roads and vehicles, and inadequate road lighting.
 When driving, headlights must be on at all times.
 Winter tyres are required by law from 1 December to 1 March.
 These dates may vary according to weather conditions.
 For further advice, see our road travel page.

 Official taxis are marked and have a visible meter.
-Do not use illegal taxis, and do not allow extra passengers in the vehicle.
+Do not use illegal taxis, and do not allow extra passengers to use a taxi you have hired.

 At night, pedestrians must wear reflectors in accordance with Estonian law.
 Failure to do so may attract a fine.
 Reflectors are available at most supermarkets and small shops and are inexpensive.

 Please also refer to our general air travel page for information on aviation safety and security.

 You are subject to the local laws of Estonia, including ones that appear harsh by Australian standards.
 If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter .
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Penalties for all drug offences, even possession of small amounts, include heavy fines and imprisonment.
 See our Drugs page.